Let’s talk about your house.

 The better question is, “How much can I charge in rent?”

-Marketing your home for rent starts with a comprehensive look at the market to understand what your home will realistically rent for to a well-qualified tenant.
+Marketing your home for rent starts with a comprehensive look at the market to understand what your home will realistically rent for to a well-qualified resident.

 There are two situations you want to avoid: